running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 **Attack vs Magic vs Min/Max**

 Magic damage beats attack at lower player levels because of the higher number per item level.
 However, as the player starts to level up the Attack added from an item will be higher than indicated by the number because of the level bonus.
 Enemies can also be immuned to Magic damage, making regular Attack a more reliable attribute.
-Mix/Max are beaten by both of the other attributes as they only add half of the damage, making them worse attributes in almost all cases.
+Min/Max are beaten by both of the other attributes as they only add half of the damage, making them worse attributes in almost all cases.
 The only exception would be when fighting an enemy that is immuned to Magic damage.

 ## Unique attributes

 **Flame damage**
 Elemental damage that adds both minimum and maximum damage similar to magic damage but higher per item level.
 The damage is reduced if enemies resistant to the element are attacked and blocked if the enemy is immuned to it

+## Superunique attributes

 **Drain life**
 Deals damage to an enemy and also adds the same amount back to players health